sbhwang23/TemplateEngine/README.md

   7. [Contact Information](#Questions)

   ## About
-  This is a team generator command line applicaiton.
+  This is a team generator command line application.
-  ![link]<iframe src="https://drive.google.com/file/d/1w2M7JOCWTQlyAjcB40npwQfalfH6DcxM/preview" width="640" height="480"></iframe>

   ## Installing
   Please install Node.js and install the packages needed using npm install in the command-line.